RE-former/AntiBotFilter/README.md

 # AntiBotFilter v1.0

 This is a very simple verification system plugin that shows a user a gui with colors.
 If the user selects the correct answer, he gets granted to the server, otherwise he gets kicked.
 More updates are to come soon.
+Plugin is coming to SpigotMC soon.

 ## Demo's Screenshot's